BrunoScheufler/aws-ecs-metadata-go/README.md

 # AWS ECS Metadata Go

-A tiny wrapper library to fetch Elastic Container Service (ECS) Task metadata from any Go service running in container provisioned by AWS Fargate.
+A minimal wrapper library to fetch Elastic Container Service (ECS) Task metadata from any Go service running in container provisioned by AWS Fargate.

 Based on the Fargate platform version, you'll have access to different versions of the Task Metadata Endpoint.
 If you're running on 1.4.0, you'll be able to access [Version 4](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-metadata-endpoint-v4.html), Fargate 1.3.0